TungPhamDuy/machine-learning-engineer-with-microsoft-azure/README.md

 **Setting Random sampling and early stop policy**
 ![9](images/1.5_04_hyperdrive_randomsampling_policy_2tunehyperpara.png)

-### Results
-The hyperparameter tuning process yielded a best accuracy of `0.7327`, achieved with `C=0.763899` and `max_iter=100`.
-Further improvements could be explored by expanding the parameter range or adding other parameters like the solver.

 **Hyperparameter notebook: Run experiment** \
 Finished run the Hyperparameter notebook experiment
 ![00](images/1.5_06_hyperdrive_runexperiment_screenshot1.png)